meltyourface/blank/posts/The-Magickal-Fire-of-the-Gods/Invocations-for-Hestia-Pele-and-Agni-Fire-Magick-Rituals/index.md

 Hestia, I honor you with this flame,
 Guide me with love, in your divine name.

-Sigil of Hestia: A simple depiction of a hearth with a burning flame inside, surrounded by a circle, representing the unity of home and the sacred bond of family.
+**Sigil of Hestia**: A simple depiction of a hearth with a burning flame inside, surrounded by a circle, representing the unity of home and the sacred bond of family.

 Invocation of Pele: